 The budget is a complete financial plan for the School District's fiscal year, and is based upon careful estimates of expenditures together with probable funding sources.
 The budget is legally adopted each year for the general and debt service funds.
 There is no statutory prohibition regarding over expenditure of the budget at any level.
-The budget for all governmental funds, except for the various school activity (principal) accounts and the afterschool program fund, is prepared and adopted by fund, function and object.
+The budget for all governmental funds, except for the school activity (principal) accounts, afterschool program, daycare program and various other miscellaneous funds, is prepared and adopted by fund, function and object.
 The legal level of budgetary control was established by the Board at the aggregate function level.
 The budget for the general fund was prepared in accordance with accounting principles generally accepted in the United States of America.

 The budgetary process begins with the School District's administration presenting an initial budget for the Board's review.
 The administration makes revisions as necessary based on the Board's guidelines, and a tentative budget is approved.
-After approval of this tentative budget by the Board, such budget is advertised at least once in a newspaper of general circulation in the locality.
+After approval of this tentative budget by the Board, such budget is advertised at least once in a newspaper of general circulation in the locality, as well as the School District's website.
 At the next regularly scheduled meeting of the Board after advertisement, the Board receives comments on the tentative budget, makes revisions as necessary and adopts a final budget.
 The approved budget is then submitted, in accordance with provisions of O.C.G.A. §20-2-167(c), to the Georgia Department of Education.
 The Board may increase or decrease the budget at any time during the year.
 All unexpended budget authority lapses at fiscal year-end.